trinodb/trino/presto-docs/src/main/sphinx/connector/hive-security.rst

 ``sql-standard``                                   Users are permitted to perform the operations as long as
                                                    they have the required privileges as per the SQL standard.
-                                                   In this mode, Presto enforces the authorization checks for queries based on the privileges defined in Hive metastore.
+                                                   In this mode, Trino enforces the authorization checks for queries based on the privileges defined in Hive metastore.
                                                    To alter these privileges, use the :doc:`/sql/grant` and :doc:`/sql/revoke` commands.